-2. In a large pot, add apples and 4-cups of water.
-This pot isn’t the best for making applesauce in but it’s my biggest one.
+The large pot of apples.
 Applesauce burned to the bottom of it and I used baking soda and vinegar to get the stubborn burned parts off.

-8. Use the back of a ladle to push the applesauce through the holes.
+Use the back of a ladle to push the applesauce through the holes in the colander.

-9. Once the applesauce has been strained, put it in clean containers with plenty of head space if you’re going to freeze it.
+Place applesauce in clean containers with plenty of head space if you’re going to freeze it.

 - I like Wholesome Sweeteners organic sugar.
 It’s a great price at Costco, it’s organic and it’s not refined.

 - I freeze the applesauce once it’s cooled but make sure to leave a little head space in the container.
 When foods freeze, they expand and we don’t want a big mess to clean up in our freezers.

 - After running the applesauce through the colander, I put what remains in my compost bin.
 My backyard chickens don’t get it because it has sugar in it.